nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 ## Supersede ##

-API to support the superseding NRL pointers.
+API to support superseding NRL pointers.
 This functionality is only available for providers.
 The supsersede functionality will be used in cases where a Provider wishes to deprecate the current pointer (DocumentReference) and replace it with a new version.

 ## Supersede Request Headers ##